LibCity/Bigscity-LibCity/readme.md

 python run_model.py --task traffic_state_pred --model GRU --dataset METR_LA
 ```

 This script will run the GRU model on the METR_LA dataset for traffic state prediction task under the default configuration.
+We have released the correspondence between datasets, models, and tasks at [here](https://bigscity-libcity-docs.readthedocs.io/en/latest/user_guide/data/dataset_for_task.html).

 More details is represented in [Docs](https://bigscity-libcity-docs.readthedocs.io/en/latest/get_started/quick_start.html).